dfel08/San-Francisco-Opera-Orchestra/README.md

 # San-Francisco-Opera-Orchestra

 First freelance project after graduating from Trilogy Education Services Web Development Bootcamp.
 This is a website built for San Francisco Opera Orchestra.
 The client came to me asking for a new site from scratch.
-After deliberation, the website was abandoned, and the site was built using Wix.
+After deliberation, the website was abandoned.

 ## Getting Started